Fred M. Vinson: Chief Justice

 The major issues his court dealt with included racial segregation, labor unions, communism and loyalty oaths.
 On racial segregation, he wrote that states practicing the separate but equal doctrine must provide facilities that were truly equal, in Sweatt v.
 Painter and McLaurin v.
 Oklahoma State Regents.
 The case of Briggs v.
 Elliott was before the Court at the time of his death.
 Vinson, not wanting a 5–4 decision, had ordered a second hearing of the case.
 He died before the case could be reheard, and his vote may have been pivotal.
-Upon his death, Earl Warren was appointed to the Court and the case was heard again.
+Briggs v.
+Elliott was combined with four other cases challenging segregation in education.
+This new case became Brown v.
+Board of Education.

 When Secretary of State Dean Acheson came under fire from congressional Republicans for being "soft on communism" at the end of 1950 Vinson was briefly mentioned as the possible replacement as Secretary of State, which would have required his resignation from the court.
 This, however, did not come about.

 As Chief Justice, Vinson swore in Truman (in 1949) and Dwight D. Eisenhower (in 1953) as President.

 Death and legacy

 Vinson died on September 8, 1953, of a heart attack at his Washington home.
 His body was interred in Pinehill Cemetery in Louisa, Kentucky.

+Vinson remains the most recent Kentuckian appointed to the Supreme Court.

 An extensive collection of Vinson's personal and judicial papers is archived at the University of Kentucky in Lexington, where they are available for research.

-A portrait of Vinson hangs in the hallway of the chapter house of the Kentucky Alpha-Delta chapter of Phi Delta Theta (ΦΔΘ) international fraternity, at Centre College.
-Vinson was a member of the chapter in his years at Centre.
-Affectionately known as "Dead Fred", the portrait is taken by fraternity members to Centre football and basketball games and other events.
+A portrait of Vinson hangs in the hallway of the chapter house of the Kentucky Alpha-Delta chapter of Phi Delta Theta (ΦΔΘ) international fraternity, at Centre College, of which Vinson was a member.
+Affectionately known as "Dead Fred," since 1967 the portrait has been taken by fraternity members to Centre football and basketball games and other events.

 The Fred M. Vinson Birthplace, in Louisa, Kentucky, is listed on the National Register of Historic Places.